Jabble/tamu-rdm-workshops/modules/03-legal-and-ethical-considerations/legal-and-ethical-note.md

 - Facts
 - The labor of research

+Copyright does not apply to facts, so if you measure the temperature right down as 68°F, this fact is not protected by copyright.

+Even if you put in a lot of effort into gathering data, this effort does not mean the data will be protected by copyright.

+## The problem with data [continued]
-The distinction between pure fact and "creative expression" is determined primarily by current case law.
-For this reason, copyright can be difficult to determine for data and datasets.
+Copyright can be difficult to determine for data and datasets.
+The phrase “creative expression” is vague.
+And, the distinction between pure fact and "creative expression" is determined primarily by current case law.

+So, what might constitute creative expression?

+In the United States, creative expressions of data includes charts, tables, and graphs within publications.
+These are copyrightable because these representations of the data require design choices in the arrangment, colors, style, etc.

-In some cases, the arrangement or compilation of data or portions of a dataset may be protected by copyright.
-However, definitions of data and types of data vary and it's best to play it safe.
+In certain cases, the arrangement or compilation of data or portions of a dataset may be protected by copyright even if the data themselves are "facts".

-## Licenses and credit for data
+For example, databases are generally protected by copyright law and are referred to as “compilations”.
+The U.S. Copyright Act defines a compilation as a “collection and assembling of preexisting materials or of data that are selected in such a way that the resulting work as a whole constitutes an original work of authorship.”

+The individual facts or data contained within the database may or may not be protected by copyright.
+However, the selection and/or arrangement of the facts or data as a whole will be protected by copyright if it contains enough creative, original expression.

+## Play it safe
+Copyright is an important legal protection that grants owners the exclusive right to reproduce and create derivative works from the copyrighted material.

+However, it can be hard to determine if data are subject to copyright.
+This is because some of what you (or others) may call "data" can be facts (without copyright protection) and some can be "creative expression" (with copyright protection).

+This mainly becomes a concern when data are shared by someone.
+For example, the data may me published in an article, sent via email, or distributed online.
+Then, others may want to know what they are able to do with the data.

-How to play it safe?
+Since the copyright status can be confusing, it's best to play it safe.

-When reusing data:
+When reusing data that someone else shares:

-- follow the instructions of the data creators
+- Follow the instructions of the data creators.
+- Licenses and contracts usually take precedence over copyright law.
+Check if the data creators attached a license to the data, which tells you what sort of reuse they allow.
-- follow community norms and cite the original creators
+- Follow community norms, and cite the original creators.

 When sharing data:

-- make clear to others how others can use your data and how to cite you
+- Make it clear how others can use your data and how to cite you.

+You may need to work with your advisor in order to determine how others can use the data, since they may be considered the stewards of the data.

+## Video: Advice from a copyright specialist
+Nancy Simms, Copyright Specialist at University of Minnesota Libraries.

+"Making Decisions About Your Research Data" [Video](https://www.youtube.com/watch?v=ZuUGlGOMGjU)

+7 minutes.

+## Sensitive data
+In the video, Nancy mentioned HIPAA and FERPA as laws that can also limit how you are able to use and share data.

+Some data have additional restrictions because they contain private information, or information that poses a risk if it isn’t kept secure.
+This means that the way you interact with these data, where they are stored and how you access them, may also be limited.

+### Discussion
+Can you think of some data that may be sensitive and need to be kept secure?

-## Restricted data
+## Sensitive data [continued]
 Some data may need to be kept secure due to agreements, rules, and regulations.
-These will dictate how you are able to interact with the data.
+This will dictate how you are able to interact with the data.

-You may encounter data pertaining to or including:
+You may work with data including:

-- National security and classified information
+- National security and classified information.
-- Controlled unclassified information
+- Controlled unclassified information (CUI).
+- Personally Identifiable Information (PII).
+- Protected Health Information (PHI).
+- Student education records.
+- Financial data.
-- Threatened and endangered species information
+- Threatened and endangered species information.
-- Indigenous peoples and lands information
+- Indigenous peoples and lands information.

-- Human subjects research (IRB)
-- Personal health information (HIPAA)
-- Student education records (FERPA)
+Your research may be regulated by:

+- Instiutional Review Board (IRB) approval, governed by U.S. Department of Health and Human Services (HHS) Title 45 Code of Federal Regulations part 46.
+- International Traffic in Arms Regulations (ITAR) and Export Administration Regulations (EAR).
+- The Health Insurance Portability and Accountability Act (HIPAA).
+- The Family Educational Rights and Privacy Act (FERPA).

 ## Privacy and confidentiality
 Privacy relates to the rights of an individual or subject.

 Confidentiality relates to the actions of the researcher.

-### Ethics

-- IRB and Ethical review
-- Safeguarding data and data destruction

-"Confidentiality refers to the researcher’s agreement with the participant about how the participant’s identifiable private information will be handled, managed, and disseminated.
+Confidentiality refers to the researcher’s agreement with the participant about how the participant’s identifiable private information will be handled, managed, and disseminated.
 The research proposal should outline strategies to maintain confidentiality of identifiable data, including controls on storage, handling, and sharing of personal data.

+## Tips to protect privacy
-You can minimise the risk of disclosing confidential information when designing your research by considering the following factors and approaches:
+"You can minimize the risk of disclosing confidential information when designing your research by considering the following factors and approaches:

 If possible, collect the necessary data without using personally identifying information.